-You will be awarded a non-academic scholarship if you are a local student who have met the University's General Entrance Requirements for degree/higher diploma programmes and have very outstanding achievements in a non-academic area (such as art, leadership, music, sports or service) or have applied via the Outstanding Sportsmen Recommendation Scheme (OSRS) or the JUPAS Sub-system for School Principal's Nominations (SPNS).
-Recipients are awarded non-academic scholarships for amounts ranging from HK$10,000 to the annual tuition fee, renewable subject to meeting the required conditions.
+You may be awarded a non-academic scholarship if you are a local student who have met the University's General Entrance Requirements for degree/higher diploma programmes and have very outstanding achievements in a non-academic area (such as art, leadership, music, sports or service) or have applied via the Outstanding Sportsmen Recommendation Scheme (OSRS) or are nominated via School Principal's Nominations (SPN).
+The non-academic scholarships range from HK$10,000 to the annual tuition fee, renewable subject to meeting the required conditions.

 Post-entry Scholarships and Prizes

 In addition to entry scholarships, post-entry scholarships and prizes, ranging in value from around HK$8,000 to HK$40,000 each, are normally available to full-time government-funded undergraduate students.
 These scholarships and prizes are usually awarded on academic merit and/or according to other specific conditions as stipulated by the donors.
-Some are specifically intended for travel so that students can broaden their professional knowledge and widen their personal horizons.
+Some are specifically intended for overseas exchange so that students can broaden their professional knowledge and widen their personal horizons.

 For most scholarships and prizes, candidates are nominated by the Heads of academic departments, but some scholarships and prizes are open to competition.
 For details, please visit here.

-PolyU reserves the right to change the terms or withdraw the above scholarship.
+(2) PolyU reserves the right to change the terms or withdraw the scholarships.
 In case of any dispute/disagreement, PolyU’s decision is final.